Self-doubt after narcissistic abuse.

 “Not my problem.”
 They believe they are entitled to do as they please.
 It’s up to us to sort everything out.
 They withhold support to destroy our mental health.

 “You’re too sensitive.”
 No, you are not.
 We will usually have got a perfectly good reason to be upset, and the narcissist who doesn’t care will not accept blame, leaving us to question if we are overreacting, so we feel insecure, so we don’t ask them again.
-Therefore the narcissist can carry on with their hurtful toxic behaviour, and we stay through fear that’s our fault they hurt us the way they do.
+Therefore the narcissist can carry on with their hurtful toxic behaviour, and we stay through fear that it’s our fault they hurt us the way they do.
 It’s never your fault.
 They have a disorder.
 It’s who they are.
 You can not help them, as they don’t see any issues within their behaviour.

 “No, I didn’t.”
 They did, but they’ll never admit to something they did.
-So they’ll claim they didn’t to leave us with more questions that they will not answer honestly.
+So they’ll claim they didn’t to leave us with more questions, then they will not answer honestly.

 “If you hadn’t.”
 Finding fault with you, so again, the original question isn’t answered, and we are left wondering about your own actions.

 “If you looked after me more, I wouldn’t go elsewhere.”
 Even though they’ve cheated on you, if you ask again about the affair, they’ll just respond with something like.
 “I’ve already told you why.”
 Again getting us to question ourselves and try harder to please.

 “It’s only messages.
 At least I’m not cheating.”
 They probably are Cheating, but they’ll not admit that.
 They are definitely looking for a new source of supply.
 Cheating is whatever you believe is cheating.
 If you wouldn’t message someone because you believe it’s wrong, they are not the person for you and will continue to hurt you.

 “You’re overreacting.”
 Actually, no, you’re not, and no, you haven’t.
-They again they just want to shift the blame and accountability away from themselves.
+Again, they just want to shift the blame and accountability away from themselves.

 “I love you.”
 They don’t even know how to love themselves, let alone others.
 They just want to use you for whatever you’ve got that they want or need.